144th Guards Motor Rifle Division: Cold War

 Holm writes that the division was maintained as a Not Ready Division - Cadre Low Strength (US terms: Category III) - manning was 15% (2000 men).

 Russian Ground Forces service

-After the fall of the Soviet Union it was withdrawn to Yelnya, Yelninsky District, Smolensk Oblast in the Moscow Military District and was reorganised as the 4944th Base for Storage of Weapons and Equipment.
+After the withdrawal of Soviet troops from the Baltics following the dissolution of the Soviet Union, the division became part of the Russian Ground Forces and was sent to Yelnya, Yelninsky District, Smolensk Oblast in the Moscow Military District and was reorganised as the 4944th Base for Storage of Weapons and Equipment in 1993.
 It was planned that in a crisis it would be capable of being brought back to up to full division strength.

-The 4944th Guards Weapons and Equipment Storage Base was disbanded in 2007.
+The 4944th Guards Weapons and Equipment Storage Base was disbanded in 2004.

-The 144th Motor Rifle Division was reformed in 2016 as part of the 20th Guards Army.
+As part of a Russian military buildup in the mid-2010s, the division was reformed as the 144th Motor Rifle Division in 2016 at Yelnya as part of the 20th Guards Army, and redesignated as the 144th Guards Motor Rifle Division to become the official successor of the previous formation of the same name in 2018.
 By a decree of Russian President Vladimir Putin on 30 June 2018, it inherited the lineage of the 29th Guards Rifle Division and its successors.

-Its reported composition in 2020 includes: